Associate of Applied Science│68 Credits│2 Years│Fond du Lac Campus│Eligible for Financial Aid

 Stay local or take your career nationwide as a surgical technologist.
 Moraine Park’s Surgical Tech program prepares you to carry out common operating room procedures and handle high-pressure situations as a valuable member of a surgical team.
 Are you ready to scrub in?

-Surgical technologists are allied health professionals who prepare operating rooms, arrange equipment, prepare sterile instruments and supplies, and assist doctors during surgeries.
+Surgical technologists are allied health professionals who prepare operating rooms, arrange equipment, prepare sterile instruments and supplies, and assist surgeons during surgeries.
 Yet, that simple explanation doesn’t do the career justice.

-Consider that you have a front-row seat to a live anatomy lesson every day as you work alongside physicians and assist them in carrying out surgical procedures.
-You will be trained to stay alert and anticipate a surgeon’s every move.
-To do this, you will be skilled at understanding the anatomy, physiology and pathophysiology of what has brought a patient into the operating room.
+As a surgical technologist, you will have a front-row seat to live anatomy lessons as you work alongside surgeons and assist them in executing surgical procedures.
+At Moraine Park, you will be trained to understand the anatomy, physiology and pathophysiology of what has brought a patient into the operating room–allowing you to stay alert and anticipate a surgeon’s every move.

 Students gain hands-on experience starting in on-campus surgical suite labs and then continuing in an off-site clinical setting for two semesters.
 A minimum of 120 clinical cases are required to graduate.